Parsa-03/buy-me-a-coffee-dapp/README.md

 3- Then this: "git clone https://github.com/Parsa-03/buy-me-a-coffee-dapp.git"

-4- Finally, you can use "cd BuyMeACoffee-Solidity-DeFi-Tipping-app" to go to its directory and use "npm run dev" command to compile the front and interact with it in your browser (would be viewable at usually http://localhost:3000)
+4- Finally, you can use "cd buy-me-a-coffee-dapp\BuyMeACoffee-Solidity-DeFi-Tipping-app" to go to its directory and use "npm run dev" command to compile the front and interact with it in your browser (would be viewable at usually http://localhost:3000)

 If there's anything you need help with, contact me on telegram: @parsar2025 Take care!